andreabassetti/MechaCar_Statistical_Analysis/README.md

 Looking at the total summary table we can see that the variance of the suspension coils is at 62.29 PSI, which is within the desired 100 PSI.
 When this is broken down by lots, we can see that the variance PSI for lot 1 and 2 is very low and definitely within the the desired 100 PSI.
 However, lot 3 has a variance of 170.28 PSI which is not within the desired 100 PSI.

 ## Deliverable 3
-the purpose of this deliverable is to perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+The purpose of this deliverable is to perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 ### T-Tests on Suspension Coils